NEA Mandates and Structures

 Background

-According to the glossary of the former Preservation of Records, Knowledge and Memory across Generations (RK&M) initiative, “knowledge is the result of learning processes.
+According to the glossary of the former Preservation of Records, Knowledge and Memory Across Generations (RK&M) initiative, “knowledge is the result of learning processes.
 Once acquired in a particular field, knowledge provides insights and skills.
-It results in the ability to understand, interpret and use the relevant data, information and records in practice.”
-Moreover, the specialised literature defines three types of knowledge: explicit, implicit, and tacit knowledge.
+It results in the ability to understand, interpret, and use the relevant data, information, and records in practice.”

-There is a major concern in organisations responsible for radioactive waste management (RWM) and decommissioning regarding methods to manage implicit and tacit knowledge, acquired by the current workforce through many years of service.
-National programmes for RWM and decommissioning tend to run for decades, with workers who developed, launched, or actively participated in such programmes retiring or approaching retirement age by the time of programme completion.
-New worker generations must be trained to maintain and enhance the explicit, implicit, and tacit knowledge necessary for maintenance of programmes.
+National programmes for radioactive waste management (RWM) and decommissioning tend to run for decades, with workers who developed, launched, or actively participated in such programmes retiring or approaching retirement age by the time of programme completion.
+New worker generations must be trained to maintain and enhance the knowledge necessary for developing and delivering programmes efficiently.

-In this framework, it was observed that there was a lack of consolidated strategies and methodologies for organisations responsible for RWM and decommissioning.
-Such strategies and methodologies are necessary to transfer knowledge from generation to generation without interruption, ensuring a suitably knowledgeable workforce during the life cycle of a given programme.
+In this framework, it was observed that there is a lack of consolidated strategies and methodologies for organisations responsible for RWM and decommissioning to manage knowledge in a systemic and systematic fashion.
+Such strategies and methodologies are necessary to transfer knowledge from generation to generation throughout the lifecycle of a RWM or decommissioning programme.

 Scope

-The EGKM will consider activities to support organisations responsible for RWM and decommissioning in the development of efficient and effective strategies for the long-term management of a knowledgeable workforce.
-The EGKM is concerned with the creation of knowledge management strategies, as well as the analysis of digital technologies and their potential utilization as tools for these strategies.
+The EGKM will consider activities to support organisations responsible for RWM and decommissioning in the development and implementation of efficient and effective knowledge management (KM) strategies and methodologies.

 Objectives

 a.
-Prepare and draft operational guidelines for implementing KM strategy and methodologies for organisations responsible for RWM and decommissioning, as well as related entities such as technical support organisations and regulators, along with justification and recommendations to decision-makers.
+Prepare and draft operational guidelines for developing KM strategies and methodologies for organisations responsible for RWM and decommissioning, as well as related entities such as technical support organisations and regulators, along with justification and recommendations to decision-makers.

 b.
-Prepare and animate dedicated channels for conveying acquired information and messages to key points of contact in Member States.
+Prepare and animate dedicated channels for conveying key information and messages to relevant points of contact in Member States.

-ii.
-Application of state-of-the-art knowledge management methodologies, focusing particularly on implicit and tacit knowledge sharing and preservation.
+II.
+Definition of state-of-the-art knowledge management implementation plans suitable for RWM organisational cultures and processes, focusing particularly on knowledge sharing and preservation.

+a.
+Prepare and draft operational guidelines for considering the implementation and application of ADT to support knowledge management systems in organisations responsible for RWM and decommissioning.

 b.
-Prepare and draft guidelines for implementing cognitive computing technologies (i.e. artificial intelligence, machine learning) that support knowledge management systems in organisations responsible for RWM and decommissioning.

-c.
-Prepare and form the NEA Community of Practice in RWM KM technologies, bringing together staff in organisations responsible for RWM and decommissioning, as well as relevant stakeholders across generations of workers.
+Prepare and form the NEA Community of Practice in technologies supporting RWM knowledge management systems, bringing together staff in organisations responsible for RWM and decommissioning, as well as relevant stakeholders.

 To support these primary activities, the EGKM will also identify any relevant secondary activities to be pursued.